enkindletech/docs.insolvencysoftware.in/vdr/recycle.md

-# Who has permssion to access Re-Cycle bin
+# Who has permission to access the Re-Cycle bin
  * Case Admin
  * Case Manager

-# What action can be performed.
+# What action can be performed?

 ## Permanent Delete